ThreadZu/joyparser/README.md

 # joyparser
-Parser to scrap images from joyreactor to scrap some images with cats.
+Parser to scrap images from joyreactor.cc to scrap some images with cats.
 For .py with code look in master branch